Updated, April 29th, 2019.

 November 3, 2020, looms in the distance.
 The day when voters will head to the ballots for the 2020 presidential election.
-And though we have almost two years until the day is upon us, the election is already heating up, with just about every theorized “maybe” throwing their hats into the ring, announcing their candidacies or, at the very least, stating an intention to “explore the options.”
-It seems like just about all comers — from seasoned politicians to billionaire businessmen — have decided that 2020 is their year.
+And though we have almost two years until the day is upon us, the election is already heating up — with just about every theorized “maybe” throwing their hats into the ring and announcing their candidacies.
+It seems like just about all comers, from seasoned politicians to billionaire businessmen, have decided that 2020 is their year.

 This is the most diverse set of candidates in American history.
 Women, people of color, and members of the LGBTQ community have all come forward, and it’s shaping up to be a head-spinning, confusing, busy election.
 With that in mind, you’re probably asking: “Who the hell is officially running, and what do they believe?”